passport/www.passportjs.org/content/guide/index.md

 individual modules.
 Applications can choose which strategies to employ, without creating unnecessary dependencies.

-Despite the complexities involved in authentication, code does not not have to be complicated.
+Despite the complexities involved in authentication, code does not have to be complicated.

 ```javascript
 app.post('/login', passport.authenticate('local', { successRedirect: '/',
                                                     failureRedirect: '/login' }));